optuna/optuna/docs/source/tutorial/first.rst

 In Optuna, we use the study object to manage optimization.
 Method :func:`~optuna.study.create_study` returns a study object.
 A study object has useful properties for analyzing the optimization outcome.

-To get the best params:
+To get the best parameter:

 .. code-block:: python